 We’re going to pressure cook this dal!
 Like the little lentils – forget grinding them – you’ll still get that silky smooth, melt-in-your-mouth texture.
 I was about to write the “same mouthfeel” but I had promised myself years ago that I’d never use that word.
 Sharing that with you just now doesn’t count…

-dry roast the halwa, add water and pressure cook!
+dry roast the halwa, add water, and pressure cook!

-add sugar and ghee and stir! that’s it!
+Add sugar and ghee and stir!
+That’s it!

 I know I talk about family a lot on the blog but honestly, it’s because of them (parents, in-laws, family friends) that this little blog of mine exists.
 After all, without them, I’d have no idea how to cook or what awesome food is supposed to taste like.